hungovercoders-blog/datagriff/docs/_posts/2024-08-15-protecting-code-quality-with-trunk.io/2024-08-15-protecting-code-quality-with-trunk.io.md

 trunk init
 ```

 This will create the initial [trunk.yml](https://docs.trunk.io/code-quality/reference/trunk-yaml){:target="\_blank"} file of your repo that controls things like the linters you want to use and what actions you want enabled.
+The linters installed will be inferred by the code you already have in your repo.
 The yaml file will look something like the following.

 ```yaml
 # This file controls the behavior of Trunk: https://docs.trunk.io/cli